EstimatedEst. Read Time: 8 minutes

 Play Button

-The first of the lower back and glute exercises is the Frog Glute Bridge.
-Starting position for this exercise is lying with spine flat on the floor, knees bent, with your feet turned out on their outside edges.
-Then bridge up as high as you can, squeezing your glutes and low back and keeping the entire core tight.
+1. The first of the lower back and glute exercises is the Frog Glute Bridge.
+Starting position for this basic bodyweight exercise is lying with entire spine flat on the floor, knees bent, with your feet turned out on their outside edges, sides of feet flat on the floor.

-Make sure to contract your lower back and glutes at the same time and then lift off the floor.
-Slowly lower to return to the starting position.
-The turning out of the feet allows you to activate the gluteus medius, a hip external rotator and muscle that feeds into the pelvis as well.
-Hold the position, pausing at the top for 5 seconds and repeat for 10 reps.
+WHAT MAKES IT EFFECTIVE: The turning out of the feet allows you to activate the gluteus medius, a hip external rotator and muscle that feeds into the pelvic bones as well.
 This is an excellent exercise to activate the glutes and lower back together.

 2.)
-LAT BRIDGE HOLDS – 10 REPS (HOLD EACH FOR 5 SECONDS ON EACH LEG)
+LAT BRIDGE HOLDS – 10 REPS (HOLD EACH FOR 5 SECONDS)

 Play Button